numberscope/frontscope/doc/visual-studio-code-setup.md

 use the venerable Emacs editor, which has many packages for highlighting code and autoformatting it.
 Support for the latter that respects Numberscope's particular setup is provided by `tools/editor/autoformat.el` in this repository.
-That Emacs package runs source files through the `prettier-eslint` formatter (see the following page) every time they are saved in Emacs.
+That Emacs package runs source files through combined `prettier` and `eslist` formatting (see the following page) every time they are saved in Emacs.